-We will approach all participants invited to and opting to continue the study in Stages 1 and 2 to record their experiences of the new approach to delivery.
-To ensure that we capture their views at each stage of the process, this will involve the option to complete ~5 short questions after opt in (online or by phone) for existing participants, ~5 short questions after any participant opts out of the testing window and a slightly longer survey (~20 questions) after completing the questionnaire to cover the overall end-to-end process, the questionnaire itself (e.g. layout, clarity of questions, any problems with browsers if online), and the home testing/returns (e.g. getting to a postbox, booking couriers).
+We will approach all participants invited to and opting to continue the study in Stages 1 and 2, and those newly recruited after the temporary pause in recruitment during the transition to the new approach, to record their experiences of the new approach to delivery.
+To ensure that we capture their views at each stage of the process, this will involve the option to complete ~5 short questions after opt in (online or by phone) for existing participants or enrolment for new participants, ~5 short questions, ~25 questions for new participants) after completing their first questionnaires to cover the overall end-to-end process (including the process of registering and consenting for new participants, including the clarity of the invitation to participate), the questionnaire itself (e.g. layout, clarity of questions, any problems with browsers if online), and the home testing/returns (e.g. getting to a postbox, booking couriers).
 Questions will include ease of use, understanding of the system from the communications provided, clarity of instructions and the general approach, and use Likert scales to capture strength of views.
 We will include free text boxes for participants to add further information about experiences regarding the transition, and explicitly elicit suggestions for improvement.
 Completing these questions would be understood consent to participate in this component of the process evaluation.
-Participants would be offered the option of completing

-© Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 54 of 110 these questions by phone if they call to opt in/opt out of a testing window or complete the questionnaire by telephone, or could be emailed a link to complete the questions online.
+Participants would be offered the option of completing these questions by phone if they call to opt in/opt out of a testing window or complete the questionnaire by telephone, or could be emailed a link to complete the questions online.
 The link to the final questions will be included at the end of the questionnaire for those choosing to complete the main survey questionnaire online.
-As this feedback would be sought only within Stages 1 and 2, it will be recorded using a separate survey tool (Smart Survey) to the main study database.
+As this feedback would be sought only within Stages 1 and 2, and for a relatively small number of new participants (enrolled only to maintain targets), it will be recorded using a separate survey tool (Smart Survey) to the main study database.
 On Smart Survey, participants would be identified only by their age in years at last birthday, sex, region and household size (no personal identifiable information).
 Analysis will be conducted at least every 2 weeks to ensure that problems with the logistics of the transition are addressed swiftly.